Zlatoslava1/translatorotest/README.md

   <li> Download Intellij Idea https://www.jetbrains.com/idea/download/ if needed.
 Eclipse also can be used</li>
   <li> Open Intellij Idea.
 Choose import/open project and choose the folder with the project that you had dowloaded. </li>
   <li> Because it is a Maven project it should dowloaded libraries that are used in the project.
 Make sure you see a Maven tab in the right side of the Intellij Idea window.</li>
+  <li> Download from https://chromedriver.chromium.org/downloads the version of chromedriver corresponding to the version of your browser that you checked before. </li>
+  <li> Chanhed the existing chromedriver.exe file in the root folder to downloaded one.
   <li> In the project go to translatorotest\src\test\java\webUiTests folder and click on it with the right mouse button and choose "Run 'Tests in 'webUiTests''".</li>
 </ol>